frankshearar/Home/NuGet-Sign-Command.md

     Enhanced Key Usage: Usage
 ```

-* The users should use 1 of the 2 following ways to specify the private key to be used to sign the package -
+* The users should use the following way to specify the private key to be used to sign the package -
-    1. Primarily they should provide a certificate which contains a private key, in such a case we will use that to sign the package.
+    1. Users should provide a certificate which contains a private key, in such a case we will use that to sign the package.
-    2. However, if the certificate does not contain a private key then the user can provide the `CryptographicServiceProvider` and `KeyContainer` values to be used to find the private key.
-While providing `CryptographicServiceProvider` and `KeyContainer` values, the user must ensure that the resolved private key must match the certificate file passed.
-Else the sign command will fail.
-* `Overwrite` option can be used to specify if an existing signature should be overwritten.
-If this switch is not used then we should fail if there is an existing signature.

 ### Acceptable Certificate sources
 The command will support for the following certificates sources -
  1. Certificate file - Path to the certificate file on the local file system or a network share.
  2. Certificate store- `CertificateSubjectName` and `CertificateFingerprint` options can be used to search the local certificate store.
 Users can also use the `-CertificateStoreName` and `-CertificateStoreLocation` options to specify the certificate store name and location to be used to search for the certificate.
- 3. Hardware Security Module - Under Investigation.
- 4. CSP - User can provide the Cryptographic Service Provider name and the key container name.
-[Sample Code](https://msdn.microsoft.com/en-us/library/system.security.cryptography.cspparameters(v=vs.110).aspx)

 ### Signing Atomicity
 The sign command should be atomic in nature i.e. If the command fails then the original package should not be modified.
 Current approach -